AlexandriaDAO/core/src/alex_frontend/src/apps/Modules/AppModules/plan.md

 These channels could be open for everyone to edit, or only for the owner to edit.
 I think it'll be totally free to add nfts, but you can only add them if you own the original or copy.

+*Security Todos*
+- Need to check that the minting number decodes to a valid arweave id (if possible, otherwise people can mint nothing nfts).
+  - Otherwise we need some general check that the nft corresponds to an arweave id.
+(This should replace the is_under_100_digits check.)